Meeting Time: November 03, 2021 at 9:00am HST

 • Default_avatar

-Tony Youga almost 3 years ago
+Tony Youga about 3 years ago

 I support this proposal.
 We should work on improving the quality of visitors, not the quantity, to improve the experience for both visitors and locals.
 Keep the transient accommodations at their current level.